 How an Experienced Philadelphia Criminal Defense Attorney Can Help

-The recently enacted law significantly changes the possible penalties for those whose actions may have caused or contributed to an accident, so if you were recently charged with causing bodily injury or death through the violation of a traffic law, please contact The Law Offices of Michael T. Van Der Veen at 215-546-1000 to schedule a free consultation with an experienced criminal defense lawyer.
+The recently enacted law significantly changes the possible penalties for those whose actions may have caused or contributed to an accident, so if you were recently charged with causing bodily injury or death through the violation of a traffic law, please contact van der Veen, O’Neill, Hartshorn, and Levin at 215-546-1000 to schedule a free consultation with an experienced criminal defense lawyer.